lispercat/sailpoint-iiq-dev-accelerator/README.md

   * Allows to import your current uncommited (in git) change.
   It includes all modifed and new (staged or unstaged) *.xml files.
   Deleted files (as expected) will not be deployed.
+* **Deploy Open Files**
+  * Deploys the xml files which are currently open in the editor.
+It's a nice way to deploy a handful of files, especially if you need to deploy the same set to a few different environments
 * **Compare Local with Deployed**
   * Compares current xml file with the corresponding deployed object in your target environment
 * **Code snippets**